rymdkraftverk/level1/docs/api/displayHitBoxes.md

 l1.displayHitBoxes(displayObject, graphics)
 ```

-Returns a behavior that will display the hitBox for a display object.
+Will display the hitBox for a display object.

 If the `displayObject` has a defined hitArea, that will be displayed.
 Otherwise the width and height of the `displayObject` will be used.